-The operative splint is typically removed in approximately one week, and then transitioned to a custom made splint by your hand therapist.
-Hand therapy and early range of motion is directed by Dr. Trussler and your hand therapist, and this may start the day after surgery.
-Wound care, edema control and scar care can all be performed with your hand therapist.
+The operative splint is typically removed in approximately one week and then transitioned to a custom-made splint by your hand therapist.
+Hand therapy and early range of motion are directed by Dr. Trussler and your hand therapist, and this may start the day after surgery.
+Wound care, edema control, and scar care can all be performed with your hand therapist.

-The results of hand reconstruction become gradually apparent as the days pass after surgery and swelling recedes.
+The results of hand reconstruction become gradually apparent as the days pass after surgery and swelling recede.
 Function and sensation in the hand and fingers will return over time.
 Home hand therapy with range of motion exercises will help with function and movement of the hand.
-Swelling may be persistent or reappear from time to time with over use of the hand.
-Elevation, anti-inflamatories, and edema control can all help with persistent swelling.
+Swelling may be persistent or reappear from time to time with overuse of the hand.
+Elevation, anti-inflammatories, and edema control can all help with persistent swelling.

-Scar care will be started at the three week point after surgery to help fade scars.
+Scar care will be started at the three-week point after surgery to help fade scars.
 Dermabrasion and laser resurfacing may be needed to help flatten the areas of reconstruction.
-Revision procedures and flap divisions may usually be considered at the three week to three month point after surgery, however scars will typically take about one year to fully mature and fade.
+Revision procedures and flap divisions may usually be considered at the three weeks to the three-month point after surgery, however, scars will typically take about one year to fully mature and fade.

 Dr. Trussler will provide patients with specific aftercare instructions in order to facilitate proper healing and successful return to function after your hand surgery.